The story behind the FreezeZone fuzz pedal.

 Building the perfect germanium fuzz pedal:

 Assembling and tuning a germanium fuzz pedal is more difficult than other pedal projects.
-The primary challenges stem from the inherent characteristics of germanium transistors, which are inconsistent, requiring careful selection and precise biasing.
+The primary challenges stem from the inherent characteristics of germanium transistors, which are inconsistent at best, requiring careful selection and precise biasing.

-You can't just put the parts on the board and ship it out, and hope it sounds great.
+You can't just put the parts on the board, ship it out, and hope it sounds great.